Oceania Broadcasting Network: Additional channels

 In 1998, OBN expanded its operations with the upgrade of its studio facilities, the installation of two giant satellite dishes and a new tower, the tallest in Tonga.
 Three additional free-to-air channels were also opened to the viewing public, Channel 8 (a PAL version of Channel 7), Channel 9 (broadcasting CNN, and later BBC World & Fox News in NTSC), and Channel 10 (a PAL version of Channel 9).
 This is when the company started emphasising the OBN moniker, as opposed to TV 7.
 However, the station is perhaps still best known (and more popularly referred to) among viewers as TV 7.
 In 2000, OBN ceased to operate Channel 9, after the Tongan government revoked OBN's license for that frequency.
 The government then allocated Channel 9 for its own television station, TV Tonga.
 OBN later dropped Channel 10, broadcasting on Channels 7(NTSC) & 8(PAL) only.

+By 2011, its 60-meter tower became dormant, implying the channel was now off air.

 Influence in Tongan politics

 While originally distancing itself from Tongan politics, OBN seemed to change its stance when it went commercial.
+The first such case dates back to February 2003, after OBN aired a debate on the ban of the Taimi 'o Tonga newspaper.
+After that, the Taimi moved to Auckland.
+At 6pm on December 22, 2004, a power cut knocked OBN off air, which Sangster Saulaia thought to be a sabotage operation against the channel.
 With the pro-government TV Tonga's outright refusal to air any program supporting the Human Rights and Democracy Movement during the 2005 civil servants' strike, OBN became an outlet for the voice of the strikers allowing a moral balanced and open freedom of speech unlike the government controlled station.
+On July 27, 2005, its power supply was deliberately cut off again, leading to concern over the possible bulldozing of its facilities.
 Silenced by government in 2006 in an attempt to control the media in Tonga, the station is due to commence programming again in March, 2009.

+Other controversies

+An edition of Check it Out! in October 1999 conflicted the constitution.